Trainee Positions At Prince of Wales Hospital

 The hospital is situated in Randwick in the eastern suburbs of Sydney and has a total of approximately 530 general medical and surgical beds.
 It is co-located with the Royal Hospital for Women, Sydney Children's Hospital and Prince of Wales Private Hospital.
 It is one of the principal hospitals of the South Eastern Sydney Local Health District and is a teaching hospital of the University of New South Wales.
 The Department, founded in 1961, was the first academic department of neurology in Australia.

-The hospital is a comprehensive stroke centre offering clot retrieval for acute stroke treatment.
+The hospital is a comprehensive stroke unit offering clot retrieval for acute stroke treatment and also has a comprehensive epilepsy unit.
 The Prince of Wales Medical Research Institute (for research into the neurosciences) is also on site.

 Department Beds :